Create a Website

 SSL/ HTTPS

-HTTPS is a security protocol that shows that a secure connection exists between the server hosting the website and the browser accessing it.
-Such protection is confirmed through an SSL certificate, which can be obtained directly from so-called "certificate authorities".
-SSL certificates are then automatically integrated into many hosting or modular packages.
-Free SSL certificates are also available.
+HTTPS is a security protocol that proves there's a secure connection between the server hosting the website and the browser visiting it.
+This protection is verified by an SSL certificate.

 Copyright